cazzlewazzle89/knead_for_speed/README.md

 -t Threads/CPUs To Use [default: 10]
 ```

 ## Note on Defaults
-By default, `knead_for_speed` will use `trimmomatic` for read QC and `bowtie2` for host removal.
+By default, `knead_for_speed` will use `trimmomatic` for read QC and `bowtie2_strict` for host removal.
 I don't use trimmomatic so will always specify `-a fastp` but I left it as the default as this script was designed to mimic the behaviour of `kneaddata` (without the `trf` step) while accepting compressed FASTQ files.
+I also don't understand how to add the option to change the trimmomatic settings by passing a commmand line argument, it always seems to chop off the last few characters.
+Fixing this is top of my todo list for this repo, but low down on my overall todo list.
+The options that trimmomatic currently uses are `MINLEN:60 ILLUMINACLIP:NexteraPE-PE.fa:2:30:10 SLIDINGWINDOW:4:20 MINLEN:50`